 Paul Paray spotlighted the piece’s singular merits with marvelous intelligence and care …”

-I have been unable to find evidence orchestral performances of Scènes de la vie moyenne since the premiere of the work in 1950, and while it is certainly possible that additional performances occurred in the years immediately following its creation, it’s unlikely that any have occurred in the past half-century — and almost certainly none outside of France.
+I have been unable to find evidence of orchestral performances of Scènes de la vie moyenne since the premiere of the work in 1950, and while it is certainly possible that additional performances occurred in the years immediately following its creation, it’s unlikely that any have occurred in the past half-century — and almost certainly none outside of France.

 As was the case with many of Florent Schmitt’s compositions, in 1952 the composer prepared a piano reduction of the Scènes de la vie moyenne, dedicating it to the noted French pianist Lélia Gousseau.